Wireless Foot Pedal

 - Improved ergonomics.
 The operator has more freedom to move and position the foot pedal.

 - Simple and intuitive operation.

 - Reduced operator fatigue.

 - Clear floor space makes it easier to move trolleys and carts around the front of the press brake.

 - Long battery life means operators can focus on bending parts without having to worry about frequent recharging.
 The foot pedal can be easily recharged by connecting to any USB charger or a USB port on a PC or the CNC.

-Contact us if you are a press brake manufacturer and would like to find our more about our wireless technology and OEM solutions.
+If you are a press brake manufacturer, contact us to find our more about our wireless technology and OEM solutions.